sawsbuck/AIFORNETWORKINGSUMISSION/README.md

 this is my submission of AI for networking project
-I am Aziz Ahmed ahmed3@gitam.in only member of my team I learned quite a bit about networks and related stuff while making this and some other incomplete and failed projects which didnt work out very well.
+I am Aziz Ahmed ahmed3@gitam.in only member of my team I learned quite a bit about networks and related stuff while making this and some other incomplete and failed projects which didnt work out very well and i couldnt submit.

+You can see PROJECT_REPORT.md for a proper complete report on all implementations details.

 # URL Threat Detection System